grantjenks/python-sortedcontainers/docs/development.rst

 * CPython 3.3
 * CPython 3.4
 * CPython 3.5
+* CPython 3.6
 * PyPy
 * PyPy3

-Life will feel much saner if you use `virtualenv <http://www.virtualenv.org/>`_ to manage each of the runtimes.
+Life will feel much saner if you use `virtualenv <http://www.virtualenv.org/>`_ and `tox` to manage and test each of the runtimes.